openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 To sign a message `M` with ML-DSA + EdDSA the following sequence of operations has to be performed:

- 1. Generate `dataDigest` according to {{Section 5.2.4 of RFC9580}}.
+ 1. Generate `dataDigest` according to {{Section 5.2.4 of RFC9580}}

  2. Create the EdDSA signature over `dataDigest` with `EdDSA.Sign()` from {{eddsa-signature}}

  3. Create the ML-DSA signature over `dataDigest` with `ML-DSA.Sign()` from {{mldsa-signature}}

- 4. Encode the EdDSA and ML-DSA signatures according to the packet structure given in {{ecc-mldsa-sig-packet}}.
+ 4. Encode the EdDSA and ML-DSA signatures according to the packet structure given in {{ecc-mldsa-sig-packet}}

 ### Signature Verification